Virtual meeting platform Vowel raises $13.5M, aims to cure meeting fatigue – TechCrunch

 David Hornick, founding partner at Lobby Capital, said he became acquainted with Vowel from its existing investor Amity Ventures.
 Hornick, who sits on the GitLab board, said GitLab was one of the largest distributed companies in the tech space, prior to the pandemic, and saw first-hand the challenge of making distributed teams functionable.

-When Hornick heard about Vowell, he said he “jumped quickly” on the opportunity.
+When Hornick heard about Vowel, he said he “jumped quickly” on the opportunity.
 His firm typically invests in platform businesses that have the capacity to transform business spaces.
 Many are pure software, like Splunk or GitLab, while others are akin to Bill.com, which transformed how small businesses manage financial operations, he added.

 All of those combine into a company, like Vowel, especially given the company’s vision for a meeting OS to transform a meeting space that hadn’t moved forward in decades, he said.